eduk8s-tests/lab-tkg-aws-installer/workshop/content/extensions-and-services/01-extensions-bundle.md

 vmw-cli ls vmware_tanzu_kubernetes_grid/1_x/PRODUCT_BINARY
 ```

-This command ensures we are working against the correct context before downloading any packages.
+This ensures we are working against the correct context before downloading any packages.

-To download the bundle for the extensions bundle run:
+To download the package for the extensions bundle run:

 ```execute-1
 vmw-cli cp tkg-extensions-manifests-v1.2.0-vmware.1.tar-2.gz